Garmin 55 Review

 We've used a lot of Garmin products, and while most are exceptional, some do tend to have relatively clunky interfaces.
 The company is certainly making positives strides in that arena, but we don't think those strides have transferred to their dash cams yet.

 The Garmin 55 is a great camera, but the $200 list price is much higher than other cameras of similar quality and function.
-Unless you need a second cab facing camera, we don't see much of any reason to spend this much on a dash cam, as the $70 AUKEY DR02 and the $50 YI Dash offer similar performance.
+Unless you need a second cab facing camera, we don't see much of any reason to spend this much on a dash cam, as the $70 AUKEY DR02 offers similar performance.

 The Garmin 55 is a good, but relatively overpriced camera.
 While we doubt anyone will be disappointed in its performance, you can get the same or better for much less money.